Here, we take a look at how to manage rapid business growth.

 Have a watertight invoicing process

 Ensuring that you get paid on time is essential to managing your cash flow in times of rapid business growth.
 To achieve this, you need a watertight invoicing process that leaves no room for errors.
 Using sophisticated invoicing software such as Xero or QuickBooks makes it easy for clients to pay you and will help you to send out invoices on time, in bulk, and send reminders automatically.
-Online accounting software such as ours can be integrated with Xero or QuickBooks so that you can view everything in one place.
+Online accounting operations software such as ours can be integrated with Xero or QuickBooks so that you can view all your financials in one place.

 Assess the efficiency of different business areas